eecanada/vidly/README.md

 * A CRUD movie database application that allows users to create movie listings.
 Users are able to update a movies, like, and even search for a movie.
 Only logged in users are able to make any changes to the movies.

-luxury real estate application that allows users to create listings of homes they are selling.
-Users are also able to search through homes using the Zillow API.

 # Technologies Used
 * JavaScript
 * CSS3